ianyepan/ianyepan.github.io/_posts/2026-06-07-emacs-in-pop-culture.md

-In a scene where character Nick Campbell (played by Owen Wilson) tries to impress a Google executive during her presentation, he raised the question, "Why not use Emacs rather than Vi as the default editor for Ubuntu?"
-To which the executive (played by Rose Byrne) replied, "That's actually a very good thought, Nick."
-Ironically, the scene is largely unrealistic because if those were real programmers sitting next to him, an all-out war would've started right then and there (/s).
+In a scene where character Nick Campbell (played by Owen Wilson) tries to impress a Google executive during her presentation, he raised the question, "*Why not use Emacs rather than Vi as the default editor for Ubuntu?*" To which the executive (played by Rose Byrne) replied, "*That's actually a very good thought, Nick.*" Ironically, the scene is largely unrealistic because if those were real programmers sitting next to him, an all-out war would've started right then and there (/s).